Oakland Car Accident Lawyers

 Being involved in any car accident—whether a minor fender-bender or a serious highway collision—is a frightening experience.
 In the aftermath of the accident, you may find yourself facing a number of new challenges as you cope with your injuries, medical bills, lost wages, and significant pain and suffering.

-At Pacific Workers’ Compensation Law Center, we understand just how devastating a car accident can be, as well as the lasting effects it can have on nearly every aspect of your life.
+At Pacific Workers', The Lawyers for Injured Workers, we understand just how devastating a car accident can be, as well as the lasting effects it can have on nearly every aspect of your life.
 However, if someone else was at fault for the accident, you don’t have to simply deal with these consequences on your own.
 The law allows you to bring a personal injury and/or property damage claim and seek compensation for your damages—and our Oakland car accident lawyers can help.
 With multiple offices, we serve victims of serious automobile collisions throughout the Bay Area.
 We are deeply committed to our community, and we truly care about helping injured individuals and families seek the fair compensation they are owed so that they can get back on their feet.

 Contact us online or call (888) 740-6434 today to request a free initial consultation with a member of our team.
 We can help you understand your rights and determine the best course of action for your case.